By Saima Baig

 The late polemicist Christopher Hitchens once described conspiracy theories as the “exhaust fumes of democracy: the unavoidable result of a large amount of information circulating among a large number of people.”

 The current pandemic has brought out conspiracy theorists in droves and their theories are as outlandish as ever.
-Our disassociation with science and fascination with celebrities means that at times like these people will risk their lives but will still not believe scientific fact. study conducted by researchers at the Reuters Institute at Oxford University, found that social media posts by politicians, celebrities and influencers were the most common means of engagement with coronavirus falsehoods.
+Our disassociation with science and fascination with celebrities means that at times like these people will risk their lives but will still not believe scientific fact.
+A study conducted by researchers at the Reuters Institute at Oxford University, found that social media posts by politicians, celebrities and influencers were the most common means of engagement with coronavirus falsehoods.

 Here is a cool info-graphic I found (the provenance of which I am not aware), that in my opinion kind of explains this: